 In addition to her workshops for cancer survivors, the bereaved and at risk teens, Sharon previously taught memoir and creative writing classes for the Palo Alto Adult School and DeAnza Community College in Cupertino, California.
 In San Diego, she has also designed and led a number of writing workshops for Jewish Family Services, San Diego..

-She began leading “The Writers’ Workshop at Stanford Medical School,” in 2005, which she continues to do.
-As faculty for the Pacific School of Religion summer session in Berkeley.
-CA, she has taught Writing as a Healing Ministry for clergy and helping professionals since 2003, and beginning in 2007, has taught creative nonfiction and transformational writing for UCLA extension Writers’ Program.
+She began leading “The Writers’ Workshop at Stanford Medical School,” in 2005, which she continues and was summer session faculty at the Pacific School of Religion from 2002 – 2015, where she has taught Writing as a Healing Ministry for clergy and helping professionals, Since 2007, Sharon has been an instructor, teaching creative nonfiction and transformative writing for the UCLA extension Writers’ Program.

-Sharon studied creative writing through the University of Washington, Humber School for Writers and Goddard College and earned her doctoral degree in educational psychology from the University of Toronto.
+She studied creative and transformative writing through the University of Washington, Humber School for Writers and Goddard College and earned her doctoral degree in educational psychology from the University of Toronto.